 Every major airline has a 24-hour free cancellation policy.
 Book your ticket and you won’t have to pay any fees when you cancel up to 24 hours later.
 A few airlines have restrictions depending on your departure date.

-American Airlines’ 24-hour cancellation policy requires flights to be booked at least 2 days before departure.
+American Airlines’ 24-hour cancellation policy requires flights to be booked at least 2 days prior to departure.
 JetBlue and Spirit Airlines’ policy only applies when travel is booked at least 7 days before departure.

 2. Book a Refundable Ticket

 Refundable tickets cost more, but it might be worthwhile if you want absolute peace of mind.
 With some airlines, refundable tickets come with other benefits, like higher mileage earnings and extra baggage allowance.
 All of these are worth factoring into your decision to book a refundable fare.
 For example, JetBlue’s Blue Flex fares allow free changes – all you have to pay is a fare difference if there is one.

 3. Book with an Airline That Allows Free Changes

 A few airlines allow free changes and cancellations, which can offer huge savings if you’re traveling with a group.
 You might come across similar fares across multiple airlines.
 When that’s the case, book with the carrier that offers free changes and cancellations:

 Booking in advance pays off with Frontier because the airline offers free changes 90+ days before departure.
 Change your ticket 14 – 89 days of departing, and you’ll incur a $49 change fee, which is still a bargain compared to the $200 Delta and United charge.
 Flight changes within 13 days will incur a $99 change fee.
 At this point, you might also notice a fare increase, so the cost to change could be even higher.